Planning an event? Here’s the first step in your church communications strategy

 Form is not the same thing as a formula.
 Formula nearly always kills emotion; form has the power to release it.

-For someone who’s trying to communicate value, The Pitch is a form to help you communicate the heart of your message to people.
+For someone who’s trying to communicate value, The Invitation is a form to help you communicate the heart of your message to people.
 It traces the unconscious journey you followed as you created your offering.

 It also allows you to empathetically share that journey with your audience so you can make an emotional connection with them.
 You can make it sound false and salesy, but if you believe in what you’re doing, it probably won’t.

-Additionally, The Pitch is how someone can take their generalized Communication Triangle and turn it into the first draft of an email, social post, video announcement, or landing page.
+Additionally, The Invitation is how someone can take their generalized Communication Triangle and turn it into the first draft of an email, social post, video announcement, or landing page.
 It is the Verse-Chorus-Verse-Chorus-Bridge-Chorus of sales and marketing copy.

 Here’s how it works.